Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/283_Move_Zeroes.md

 2. Minimize the total number of operations.

 # Solution

+This problem is simple.
+Just note that we need to maintain the relative order of the non-zero elements.
+And we also need to minimize the total number of operations.

 ##### A wrong attemp, not meet second requirement.

   This solution doesn't meet the second requirement "Minimize the total number of operations", because there are a lot of swaps here.